 You may also find that a blog needs updating rather than rewriting.
 Maybe you wrote an opinion piece about a topical news issue and now have the benefit of hindsight to see how the story unfolded.
 Perhaps circumstances have changed within your industry or best practice has evolved.
 Have a look for blog articles that would benefit with bringing up to date.

-Therefore, if you have any 2012-style shorter blogs now is the ideal time to go back and flesh them out.
+Therefore, if you have any 2012-style shorter blogs now is the ideal time to go back and flesh them out so that they cover the topic in more detail.

 According to stats from HubSpot, adding a video to a marketing email can increase the clickthrough rate to your website by 200-300%.
 Equally, adding video to a landing page can boost conversions by 80%.